 The Hilton Honors Macquarie Platinum Visa card earns Hilton Honors points, which can be redeemed for hotel stays or transferred to airline frequent flyer programs.
 But its replacement, the Macquarie Rewards Black credit card, earns only Macquarie Rewards points.
 These cannot be transferred to any hotel or airline programs and can only be redeemed for things like gift cards, products and travel bookings via the Macquarie Rewards store.
 That’s not a particularly exciting proposition, and it would be hard to justify paying a higher annual fee ($299 compared to $295 for the Hilton Honors Platinum card) for a Macquarie Rewards Black card.

-If it’s any consolation, international purchase fees will be scrapped on Macquarie’s credit cards from 1 July 2019.
+If it’s any consolation, there will be no international transaction fees on Macquarie’s credit cards from 1 July 2019.
 Forex fees of 3% are currently charged.

 If you’d prefer to switch over to the Macquarie Black card with Qantas points, you can call Macquarie Bank to request this.
 However, if you currently have a fee-free Macquarie Hilton Honors Platinum credit card, making this switch will void the fee-free status and you’ll be charged a $299 annual fee in future years.